-Opening at low speeds is for cleaning purposes.
+This kind of opening at idle rpm is for cleaning purposes.
 At high eninge rpm of around 8,000 1/min, the valve must open again, depending on the installed control unit, and close again below this speed.

 If it can be observed that the solenoid is working, there is usually no problem with electronics.
 Loose contacts, which only occur during driving or other temperatures, can generally never be excluded.

-The electronic system is relatively simple, the following diagram shows the circuit as it was installed in models until 2007.
-Later models control the exhaust control via the engine control unit (EFI control).
+The electronic system is quite simple, the following diagram shows the circuit as it was installed in models until 2007.
+Later models control the exhaust control via the engine control unit (EFI).

 If no function can be observed, you can now test the solenoid and the wiring to the solenoid.

-It is possible that the slider is stiff and the solenoid does not open for this reason.
-This can be recognized by the fact that the core of the solenoid moves minimally instead of pulling the core into the coil as shown.
+It is possible that the valve is stuck and the solenoid does not open for this reason.
+This can be recognized by the fact that the core of the solenoid moves just a tiny bit instead of pulling the core into the coil as shown.